5.00 out of 2 votes

 Almost every GWP guide online is written for brand managers, not shoppers.
 Here’s the practical version.

 Sign up for retailer emails.
 Beauty brands and department stores announce GWP promotions to email subscribers first, often 24-48 hours before they go live on the website.
-If you’re going to spend $80 at Macy’s anyway, knowing a GWP is coming next Tuesday is worth waiting for.
+If you’re planning to spend $80 at Macy’s anyway, knowing a GWP is coming next Tuesday is worth waiting for.

 GWP Red Flags: When the Deal Isn’t Worth It